 The API Key is unique to your TrackVia account and is a critical component for accessing the TrackVia API.
 Once generated, it cannot be changed or deleted.
 It can be copied for use in an integration using the clipboard icon.
 This API Key should be used as the user_key parameter in the header of API requests.

 Create Authorization Tokens

-After creating an API Key and at least one API User, Super Admins will be able to create Authorization Tokens.
-Create Tokens by clicking the Create Auth Token button.
+After creating at least one API User, Super Admins will be able to create authorization tokens by clicking Create Auth Token.